VenithNET/Dragon-Linux/content/contribute.md

 ## Already been here before?

 Feel free to jump right and help us out - there is lots of work to do.
 A brief introduction would be helpful so that we can get to know you better.
 Let us know what you are experienced with and we can point you at specific areas you can help with.

-## Prefer to help financially?

-Head over to our [Open Collective](https://opencollective.com/asahilinux) to donate.
-Every little bit counts!